pixel-ninja/HuskStandaloneSubmitter/README.md

 - Set renderer (Karma CPU or XPU)
 - GPU affinity (for Karma XPU)
 - Submit render passes (Houdini 21+)
-- Override stage settings during and after submission
+- Override stage render settings during and after submission
 - Path mapping of input and output files (untested)
 - Submission of OutputFileNames to allow for easy checking/exploring from the Monitor